 Ladysmith is known for many things, and among them is a stop you simply can’t miss.
 The Ladysmith Waterfront Gallery is beautifully situated in Ladysmith’s marina, in an old logging and railway machine shop overlooking Oyster Bay.
 Visit the gallery to see local artists at work, explore themed exhibitions and shop for handmade gifts.See More Arts & Culture 🠒

 Satisfy your appetite (locally) at Carmanah Pizza

-Stopping for lunch is a necessity, and what better place to do that than on the shores of Lake Cowichan.
+Stopping for lunch is a necessity, and what better place to do that than near the shores of Cowichan Lake.
 Not too far from its namesake, the Carmanah Walbran Provincial Park, Carmanah Pizza is a locally-owned pizza joint that takes pride in handmade dough and sauces.
 Any ingredients they can’t make themselves are sourced from other parts of Cowichan — a true, local experience that can’t be missed!See More Eat & Drink Options 🠒

 Meet the makers at Duncan Farmers Market

 Provisions for a trip around Cowichan are important.
 If you are visiting Cowichan on a Saturday, stop in at the Duncan Farmers Market.
 Here, see, taste and experience the best that Cowichan has to offer with over 150 local vendors.
 From fresh produce farmers to artisanal producers, winemakers and craftspeople, the market is a favourite for locals and visitors alike.See More Artisan Producers 🠒

 Immerse yourself in art and history at Shawnigan Lake Museum